DSCI-310-2023/dsci-310-group-17/README.md

 4. Once you have run the commands, copy the URL that will come up that looks something like [http://127.0.0.1:8888/lab?token=<token>](http://127.0.0.1:8888/lab?token=) into your web browser.
 5. Once in JupyterLab, you can nagivate to analysis.ipynb and run the entire analysis.
+6. Make sure to navigate to Kernel and click "Restart Kernal and Run All Cells" to ensure reproducibility.

 ## Dependencies
 R version 4.2.2 & Jupyterlab 3.6.1